 The public gardens will include a collection of spaces for performances, gathering, installations and festivals as well as providing a new green lung for Southbank – one of Australia’s most densely populated suburbs.

 Introducing a new open public space of this size into the inner city will involve decking over Sturt Street between City Road and Southbank Boulevard.

-The project also includes support for Arts Centre Melbourne to undertake upgrades at the Theatres Building, and will create more than and help drive Victoria’s economic recovery.
+The project also includes support for Arts Centre Melbourne to undertake upgrades at the Theatres Building, and will create more than 5,000 local construction sector jobs and help drive Victoria’s economic recovery.

 Later phases of the Melbourne Arts Precinct project include a new Centre for Creativity.
 The Centre will be run by Arts Centre Melbourne with spaces and facilities for Victoria’s small to medium and independent arts sector, a new performing arts gallery and an expanded Australian Music Vault.